abentley/oaf/README.md

 * `fake-merge` to pretend to merge a branch, while actually making no changes to your local contents.

+### New commands as Git external commands
-Note: all new commands can also be used as Git external commands, as long as the nit binary can be accessed via that name prefixed with 'git-'.  e.g. by running `ln -s ~/.local/bin/nit ~/.local/bin/git-merge-diff` you can then run `git merge-diff`.
+All new commands can also be used as Git external commands, as long as the nit binary can be accessed via that name prefixed with 'git-'.  e.g. by running `ln -s ~/.local/bin/nit ~/.local/bin/git-merge-diff` you can then run `git merge-diff`.
 (This assumes that ~/.local/bin is in your path, and you have nit installed there.)

-## Changed behaviour
+## Commands with changed behaviour
 * `merge` defaults to `merge --no-ff --no-commit`.  `--no-commit` gives the user a chance to review and test the result of the merge before committing it.
   `--no-ff` is because `merge` and `pull` are distinct.